rebeccaalpert/Tufts/namewrapper/README.md

 # namewrapper

 Takes text input via textarea.
-When form is submitted, each line is wrapped in a hard-coded element.
+When form is submitted, it wraps the text in a div and wraps each line in a hard-coded span.

-Now more resistant to cross-site scripting attacks!